MooCare/onecourseredirect/README.md

 ## Requirements ##
 - Moodle 4.0 or higher (tested up to 4.5)
 - PHP 7.4 or higher (depending on Moodle version)

+## Licence ##
+- This plugin is open source and distributed under the GNU GPL v3.